React Native

 4. Configure polyfills

 Triplit was originally built to run in web browsers, so a few APIs are used in some core packages and dependencies that are not in the ECMAScript spec that Hermes implements.
 So you will need to add some polyfills to your project.
-We list some polyfills below, but you may use other packages or write your own.

 These polyfills should be imported or implemented in your project's entry file so they can be run as early as possible.
 Typically this is your index.js